 (b) the fact is of consequence in determining the action.

 One of those, for instance, is the hearsay rule.
 While you want proof of something to be admitted, you want it to be reliable evidence.
-Because of that, there’s a strong preference towards witnesses sharing their actual experiences when they testify to the truth of something.
+Because of that, there’s a strong preference for witnesses sharing their actual experiences when they testify to the truth of something.
 If I was to be a witness in a case, I would testify about my own experiences to prove something.
 I wouldn’t testify to someone else’s experience.
 I couldn’t take the witness stand, be sworn in, and then tell the judge and jury the words of someone else as proof of what they saw.
 If I were to testify that Joe said that Sam stabbed Edward, the Court would want to know why Joe wasn’t on the stand instead of me.
 The opposing lawyer should be objecting to my testimony under the hearsay rule.

 There are a large number of exceptions to the rule against hearsay as evidence.
 For example, one of those covers a dying declaration from someone.
 If they passed away, they aren’t available to testify in person.
 If they knew they were dying, they were also assumed to understand the seriousness of their statements.

-We had a special guest speaker in my evidence class who was an advocate in a number of high profile legal battles, and had also worked as a prosecutor in a good number of cases.
+We had a special guest speaker in my evidence class who was an advocate in many high profile legal battles and had also worked as a prosecutor in a good number of cases.
 Before the class began, he passed out some copies of his law school grades.
 To say that he wasn’t a very good student would be an understatement.
 But he told us why he was extremely effective as a lawyer.
-He knew the rules of evidence inside out and backwards.
+He knew the rules of evidence inside out and backward.
 He not only carried a copy of the Rules of Evidence around with him all the time, but he also kept extra copies of it in his office, in his car, in his kitchen, and even in his bathroom.
 He practiced his closing statements, and his objections, in his underwear in front of a mirror at night before he went to sleep.

 Relevance and Information Retrieval

 When someone who does SEO for a living is asked about how search engines rank pages in search results, their first answer might be that a search engine will return pages that are relevant to a query, and will rank those pages based upon how relevant and how important they might be.
-That determination of relevance by a search engine follows some practices identified in information retrieval, and a relevance score is often referred to in patents and papers from the search engines as an information retrieval score.
+That determination of search engine relevance follows some practices identified in information retrieval, and a relevance score is often referred to in patents and papers from the search engines as an information retrieval score.

 Relevance has long been studied in information retrieval.
 One of the people who have been specifically studying and writing about relevance is Dr. Tefko Saracevic, a professor at the School of Communication, Information and Library Science at Rutgers University.
 If you do SEO, or if you’re very interested in how relevance might be defined, it’s highly recommended that you read at least one of his papers on the topic, possibly starting with Relevance: A Review of the Literature and a Framework for Thinking on the Notion in Information Science.
 Part II (pdf) Note that part I was written around 30 years ago.
 Dr. Saracevic has been studying relevance for a long time.